To find your business niche, ask yourself this simple question:

 Everything tasted great but I never picked that restaurant.
 When I wanted Italian, I went to an “Italian place”.
 When I wanted Greek, I went to a “Greek place”.
 And when I wanted chicken wings, I went to a pub.

-The second place served only pizza and salads, but they made everything in a brick-oven, used local-sourced ingredients, and offered gluten-free crusts.
+Restaurant #2 served only pizza and salads.
+But they made everything in a brick-oven, which was cool.
+And they used local-sourced ingredients and offered gluten-free crusts.

-I felt less guilty about feeding the kids “healthy” pizza so this place became a go-to option for family dinners and take-out.
-Ten years later, this restaurant now has three locations and an expanded menu that includes specialty desserts, like homemade s’mores, that are made in the brick oven.
+I don’t feel guilty about feeding my kids “healthy” pizza.
+So this place became a go-to option for family dinners and take-out.
+Flash forward 10 years… Restaurant #2 has three locations and an expanded menu.
+Now it includes specialty desserts, like homemade s’mores, that they make in their brick oven.

 To find your business niche you must find your passion!

 Running a business is HARD work.
-Ultimately, it is easier to endure long hours and endless challenges when you are doing something you really care about.
+You have to endure long hours and endless challenges.
+And that’s easier when you really care about what you are doing.

-That pizza restaurant owner really does have a passion for pizza.
+That pizza restaurant owner has a genuine passion for pizza.
 In fact, she has competed in – and won – international pizza-making events (Yes.
 These are a real thing!).

 Is pizza the only thing she thinks about?
 I doubt it.
 She has an adorable son who is definitely closer to her heart than cheese and toppings.
 But it is clear that she deeply appreciates the “art” of pizza making.